 Courts have enormous power to compel witness testimony.
-When a court anticipates that a witness's testimony is material to a case, but determines that the witness is unlikely to appear willingly, the court may issue a material witness warrant for the witness's arrest, without regard to whether the witness is also a victim.1 It is not uncommon for courts to issue these warrants in human trafficking prosecutions, particularly in sex trafficking cases, where the material witnesses are sometimes the defendant's victims.
-The result is that human trafficking victims - some in their early teens - are arrested and, in some cases, detained in jail pending their testimony so that the government can pursue a conviction against their traffickers.2
+When a court anticipates that a witness's testimony is material to a case, but determines that the witness is unlikely to appear willingly, the court may issue a material witness warrant for the witness's arrest, without regard to whether the witness is also a victim.
+It is not uncommon for courts to issue these warrants in human trafficking prosecutions, particularly in sex trafficking cases, where the material witnesses are sometimes the defendant's victims.
+The result is that human trafficking victims - some in their early teens - are arrested and, in some cases, detained in jail pending their testimony so that the government can pursue a conviction against their traffickers.

-1 See 18 U.S.C. § 3144.
+&lt;sup>1 See 18 U.S.C. § 3144.

-Federal authorities often tout the importance of a victim-centered approach to human trafficking prosecutions.3 Although the practice of arresting, jailing, and forcing trafficking victims to testify is inconsistent with a survivor-centered, trauma-informed approach, courts seem willing to accept that victims' wishes should take a back seat to efforts to convict.4 Indeed, courts frequently issue material witness warrants without any discussion of the negative impact arrest and detention will likely have on human trafficking victims.5 That impact can be significant, particularly for those who have only recently escaped their traffickers.
+Federal authorities often tout the importance of a victim-centered approach to human trafficking prosecutions.
+Although the practice of arresting, jailing, and forcing trafficking victims to testify is inconsistent with a survivor-centered, trauma-informed approach, courts seem willing to accept that victims' wishes should take a back seat to efforts to convict.
+Indeed, courts frequently issue material witness warrants without any discussion of the negative impact arrest and detention will likely have on human trafficking victims.
+That impact can be significant, particularly for those who have only recently escaped their traffickers.

 Eliminating this practice altogether would undoubtedly thwart some prosecutions, allowing traffickers to go free.
+But arresting and detaining victims as material witnesses - especially in the context of trafficking prosecutions - raises critical questions: When, cases.
+It analyzes the circumstances under which trafficking victims have been arrested and detained, the reasons given for these arrests, and the cost imposed on victims in the

-But arresting and detaining victims as material witnesses - especially in the context of trafficking prosecutions - raises critical questions: When, if ever, should prosecutors compel testimony of non-consenting victims in order to win a case?
+Arresting and detaining victims as material witnesses-especially in the context of trafficking prosecutions raises a critical question: At what cost to trafficking victims should traffickers be brought to justice? if ever, should prosecutors compel testimony of non-consenting victims in order to win a case?
 At what cost to trafficking victims should traffickers be brought to justice?

-Arresting and detaining victims as material witnesses-especially in the context of trafficking prosecutions-raises a critical question: At what cost to trafficking victims should traffickers be brought to justice?